unovue/radix-vue/docs/content/components/menubar.md

 ### Trigger

 The button that toggles the content.
-By default, the `Menubar.Content` will position itself against the trigger.
+By default, the `MenubarContent` will position itself against the trigger.

 <PropsTable
   :data="[